 About Kibale Forest National Park.

-This forest park host’s a huge variety wildlife, the most famous being the 13 species of Primates including the Chimpanzee.
+This forest park host’s a huge variety of wildlife, the most famous being the 13 species of Primates including the Chimpanzee.
 The park lies close to the tranquil Ndali-Kasenda crater area and it is within a half day’s drive from the Queen Elizabeth, Rwenzori Mountains and Semuliki National Parks and the Semuliki Wildlife Reserve.

 The high forest contains a mixture of deciduous and evergreen trees, which rise to over 55m and exhibit a semi-closed canopy of stratified tree crowns.
 The diversity and density of primates is the highest in Africa.
 The most famous of its 13 species is the Chimpanzee, it is also home to the rare L’Hoest’s monkey, Red colobus monkey, Black and white colobus, Blue monkey, Grey cheeked mangeby, Red tailed monkey, Olive baboon.